privruler/PrivRuler-Public/README.md

   - Follow the instructions on the app's UI, and the probe results will be ready in /sdcard/AWSSummaries, /sdcard/AzureSummaries and /sdcard/AlibabaSummaries, depending on which cloud service you plan to test.

 ## Disclaimer
 The tool is only a prototype for analyzing mobile apps and their cloud service usages.
-None of the authors is connected in any way with a mobile platform vendor (e.g., Google) or cloud service vendor (e.g., Alibaba, AWS, Azure).
+None of the authors is connected in any way with a mobile platform vendor (e.g., Google) or cloud service vendor (e.g., Alibaba, AWS, Azure) when this work is conducted.
 The tool is also not effectively peer reviewed, and may lead to unexpected errors or even potential harms to the cloud backends.
 Please use it at your own risk.

 ## Contact
 Anonymized (privruler@gmail.com)